gabrielkoehl/psTerminalPerfCounter/README.md

 Get-tpcAvailableCounterConfig -TestCounters
 ```

 ## Acknowledgments

 Special thanks to:

-- [PowerShell.One](https://powershell.one/tricks/performance/performance-counters) for the excellent research on performance counter IDs and locale-independent monitoring techniques
 - [Prateek Singh](https://github.com/PrateekKumarSingh/PSConsoleGraph) for the foundational graphical engine that powers the terminal visualization

 ## License